srikargade1/french-reading-analyzer/README.md

 ## ✨ Author

-Built by [Your Name], with the goal of bridging NLP and language pedagogy.
+Built by Venkata Gade, with the goal of bridging NLP and language pedagogy.

+This API is part of a larger project — **Aaron**, an intelligent language learning app I’m building that offers CEFR-aligned reading materials, grammar-aware feedback, and personalized vocabulary tracking.

-If you found this useful, feel free to star ⭐, fork 🍴, or share 🙌
+If you found this useful, feel free to ⭐ star, 🍴 fork, or 🙌 share!